silverstripe/silverstripe-activedirectory/docs/en/developer.md

 At this point you should be able to verify your SAML endpoint is configured correctly.
 Go to `<your-site>/saml/metadata` and see if this is generated without errors.
 This endpoint will be used by ADFS to set up trust with our SP.

+## GUID Transformation

+ If you prefer to receive the GUID in lower-case or upper-case format you can use the `updateGuid()` extension point on `SAMLController`.

 ## Establish trust